sensu/sensu-docs/content/sensu-go/6.3/operations/maintain-sensu/migrate.md

 Sensu Go includes pipe and TCP/UDP handlers, but not transport handlers.
 To create similar functionality to transport handlers in Sensu Go, create a pipe handler that connects to a message bus and injects event data into a queue.

-Sensu Go also includes streaming handlers, such as the [Sumo Logic metrics handler][104], to provide persistent connections for transmitting Sensu observation data to remote data storage services to help prevent data bottlenecks.

 ## Filters

 In Sensu Go, JavaScript expressions replace the Ruby eval logic in Sensu Core, opening up powerful ways to filter events based on occurrences and other event attributes.